SouissiHen/Symfony-project-/README.md

 # Symfony-project-
-in this repository i will strat my project intituled "Gestion des soutenance ses stages "
+in this repository i will strat my project intituled "Gestion des soutenance des stages "